-Due to the volume of animals the shelter receives each and every day, we are NOT able to guarantee the future of your pet.
+Due to the volume of animals the shelter receives each and every day, the WHS is NOT able to guarantee the future of your pet.
 You will be required to sign a form indicating that you understand our policy that your pet may be euthanized (put to sleep).

 We understand that surrendering your pet is a very difficult decision to make.
 Should we be your last resort, please be honest with our Animal Advisors.
 They are here to help and gather as much information as possible to ensure your pet can/will be successfully adopted into a new home.

 We work very hard to give each animal that comes through our doors the proper care and an opportunity for a new home.
 In order to do that we must limit our Intake to match our space and other resources.
 In the event that our shelter is full, we will put your pet on a waiting list.
 The length of wait can vary between a few days and several weeks.
 We triage our list; urgent situations are accommodated first.
 It is important to not wait for the last minute to try and resolve your pet’s behaviour issues or attempt to find a new home for your pet.